edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 # Overview

-Fundamentally, Verifiable Voice Protocol requires a caller to assemble a dossier ({{<dossier}}) of evidence that proves identity and authorization.
-This is done once, in advance, as a configuration precondition.
-Then, for each call, a STIR-compatible VVP PASSporT is built that cites this dossier.
-Verifiers examine the dossier to make decisions.
-PASSporTs are ephemeral and last only as long as an SIP INVITE is being evaluated, but the dossiers that they cite may be permanent and are cacheable.
-Revocation of dossier details is checked in realtime.
+Fundamentally, VVP requires a caller to assemble a dossier ({{<dossier}}) of stable evidence that proves identity and authorization.
+This is done once or occasionally, in advance, as a configuration precondition.
+Then, for each call, an ephemeral STIR-compatible VVP PASSporT ({{<passport}}) is generated that cites the preconfigured dossier.
+Verifiers check the dossier, including realtime revocation status, to make decisions.

 ## Roles

-Carefully defining the roles played by parties that participate in VVP is foundational to the rest of the specification.
-The following terms have special meaning to VVP and may not match casual usage.
+The following roles require careful definition.
+Their meaning in VVP may not match casual usage.

 ### Allocation Holder, TNU
-An *allocation holder* (*AH*) is a party that controls how a telephone number is used, in the eyes of a regulator.
+An *allocation holder* (*AH*) controls how a telephone number is used, in the eyes of a regulator.
 Typically, range holders are AHs, and so are the direct *telephone number users* (*TNUs*).
 TNUs are customers of range holders -- enterprises and consumers.
 Range holders are service providers; although they are AHs, they may not be TNUs for all the phone numbers in their allocated ranges.

 It is possible for an ecosystem to include other parties as AHs (e.g., wholesalers, aggregators).
 However, some regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations as intermediaries.

 ### Terminating Party, Terminating Service Provider {#TP}
-For a given phone call, the *terminating party* (*TP*) is the party that receives the call.
+For a given phone call, the *terminating party* (*TP*) receives the call.
 These can be individual consumers or organizations.
 The direct service provider of the TP is the *terminating service provider* (*TSP*).

 ### Originating Party, Originating Service Provider {#OP}
-An *originating party* (*OP*) is a party that controls the first *session border controller* (*SBC*) that processes a call.
+An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes a call.

 It may be tempting to equate the OP with "the caller", but this equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE with explicit, provable authorization from the party accountable for calls on the originating phone number.

 The direct service provider of an OP is its *originating service provider* (*OSP*).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.

 ### Accountable Party {#AP}
-An *accountable party* (*AP*) is a TNU -- an organization or individual that holds the right to use a telephone number (RTU) in the eyes of a regulator.
-When a terminating party asks, "Who's calling?", it is almost always the AP that they want to identify; thus, the AP is "the caller", as far as the TP concerned.
+For a given call, the *accountable party* (*AP*) is the organization or individual that has the right to use the source telephone number, according to the associated regulator.
+When a TP asks, "Who's calling?", it is almost always the AP that they want to identify; thus, the AP is "the caller", as far as the TP concerned.
 APs MAY operate their own SBCs and therefore be OPs.
-However, APs may also use a UCaaS provider that makes this relationship indirect for logistical reasons.
+However, APs may also use a UCaaS provider that makes this relationship indirect.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.

 ### Verifier
 A *verifier* is a party that wants to know who's calling, and why, and that evaluates the answers to these questions by examining formal evidence.
 TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.